bringing food, clean water and hope

 Water for Life

 Outside the Capital there is little to no clean drinking water available.
-With our first water well in place serving thousands in the community, we are excited to continue digging more wells across the country.
+With our first four water wells in place serving thousands in their communities, we are excited to continue digging more wells across the country.

 Food for Life

 Many Liberians live on just $1.25 USD per day which barely provides enough to purchase half a cup of rice for an entire family.
 Many live on one meal of rice every other day.
 Our goal is to provide daily meals.

 Living daily with poverty has taken its toll on the morale of the people.
 Having faith in God and having a church community to surround them is the only place where the people can go for true hope.

 At the end of 2018, I noticed a newer follower on social media who was “liking” and commenting on a lot of my posts.
 His name was Sam Abel Gbinsay.
 I soon learned he was a pastor from Liberia in the town of Paynesville.
 Pastor Sam reached out to me asking me to come and share the message of the Hebraic Roots with their church.